soheil-khorram/neural-network/README.md

               """Constructs a Keras network"""
               pass

 * Run file - determines data loader, model type, hyper-parameters of the model and input/output/log directories.
 I have prepared some examples in the run directory.
-For example, 'run_complete_wsj_conv.sh' trains a standard convolutional network for WSJ acoustic modeling on the GPU 0 (CUDA_VISIBLE_DEVICE=0) with different number of layers (10 8 6) and different kernel sizes (9 7 5).
+For example, 'run_complete_wsj_conv.sh' trains a standard convolutional network for WSJ acoustic modeling on the GPU 0 (CUDA_VISIBLE_DEVICE=0) with a different number of layers (10, 8, 6) and different kernel sizes (9, 7, 5).

 References